ErikSeewald/Planetnove/README.md

 The following subsections concern requirements with extra steps beyond pip install.

 ## Cairo
+Cairo needs to be installed in the system that is hosting the mothership.
 #### Linux
 ```
 sudo apt-get install libcairo2-dev